 Do employers look at where you got your degree and how prestigious the school is? – Tony

-We recommend that students seek to gain admission to the best colleges that fit their interests, and learning style, and where they feel they’ll be successful.
+We recommend that students seek to gain admission to the best colleges that fit their interests and learning style, and where they feel they’ll be successful.
 Going to the “most prestigious” college won’t help you if you don’t do well there, or carry around a 2.1 GPA when you’re ready to go to business, law, medical, or another graduate school.
 One could draw the analogy to your high school choice as well.
 Going to the most competitive private school may not work well for you if you are overwhelmed there.
-Doing well and taking a demanding curriculum wherever you are matters most.
+Doing well and taking a demanding curriculum are what matter most.